School of Social Work

 SW 3022.
 Human Behavior and the Social Environment II.
 Units: 3

 Theories and knowledge of human bio-psycho-social development in relation to adulthood and aging.
 Includes theories and knowledge about the range of social systems in which individuals live (families, groups, organizations, institutions and communities).
 Interactions between and among human biological, social, psychological and cultural systems as they affect and are affected by human behavior.
-Satisfies non-GE designation Diversity and Inclusiveness Perspectives only.
+Satisfies DI designation.

 SW 4001.
 Social Work Practice I. Units: 3